Queen Elizabeth II

-Elizabeth's private interests include horses, dogs (particularly Welsh Corgis), and Scottish country dancing.
+Elizabeth's private interests included horses, dogs (particularly Welsh Corgis), and Scottish country dancing.
 She began riding horses at the age of six and became an accomplished rider by her teens.
 She took a strong interest in breeding horses and owning racing thoroughbred horses.
-Her love for corgis started when she was a young girl and continues to this day.
+Her love for corgis started when she was a young girl and continued throughout her reign.
 Three of her corgis (Monty, Willow, and Holly) appeared with James Bond in the opening ceremony of the 2012 Olympics.

 Queen Elizabeth II Biography Contents

 More women leaders: